LITMUS-RT/www.litmus-rt.org/index.md

 2. The **description of the current version**: B. Brandenburg, "Scheduling and Locking in Multiprocessor Real-Time Operating Systems", PhD thesis, UNC Chapel Hill, 2011.

 While [1] is the first publication on LITMUS^RT, the first public release of LITMUS^RT was actually based on a reimplementation in 2007.
 All versions since 2007 are best described by the detailed description in [2].

-To get in contact with the LITMUS^RT community, please use the <a href="https://wiki.litmus-rt.org/litmus/Mailinglist">mailing list</a>.

 {{inc/footer.markdown}}